mildrenben/SoundcloudSnapshot/README.md

 # SoundcloudSnapshot
-Download all of your Soundcloud likes, reposts and following lists.
+Backup and download a list of your Soundcloud likes and following